redwoodjs/redwood/docs/docs/router.md

 export default Routes
 ```

 The router expects a single `Route` with a `notfound` prop.
-When no other route is found to match, the component in the `page` prop will be rendered.
+When no routes match, the router renders the component in the not-found route's `page` prop.

 To create a route to a normal Page, you'll pass three props: `path`, `page`, and `name`: